 Preparing a Car for the Road Trip

 I was under impression that a road trip to Ladakh needs an SUV but was stunned to see people driving Nano, Maruti 800, i20, and Santro on the road to Leh.
 If you are thinking of renting a car, I would definitely recommend renting a 4×4 vehicle as it’ll make your trip easier.

 Get your vehicle serviced before embarking on this tedious journey.
 It’s essential to keep the complete toolkit with puncture repair kit, foot pump and extra fuel in a container.
 My friend’s car got punctured near Lachung La Pass and surprisingly, not even a single car stopped to help.
-One major tool from the toolkit was missing and it created a havoc.
-My friend’s husband walked or rather climbed few km to get help.
+One major tool from the toolkit was missing and it created havoc.
+My friend’s husband walked or rather climbed a few km to get help.
 It was scary.
 Please be sure to pack the car essentials when traveling to lifeless roads like these.
 Don’t forget to keep the RC and pollution certificate in the car.

 Things to Pack

 The weather in the Ladakh region is erratic.
 Days are hot while nights are chilly.
-Icy cold winds cut through you, more if you choose to stay in a tented accommodation.
+Icy cold winds cut through you, more if you choose to stay in tented accommodation.
 Pack equal number of warm and summer clothes (depending on the number of days), a good raincoat or windcheater, sun caps, glasses, sweaters or jackets (at least two warm and one light jacket), and sunscreen lotion.
-If possible carry a small tent with a sleeping bag for emergency as the roads are unpredictable and you never know when road closures leave you marooned on the road.
+If possible carry a small tent with a sleeping bag for an emergency as the roads are unpredictable and you never know when road closures leave you marooned on the road.
 Carry two to three pairs of shoes because playing in the snow at passes can dampen your shoes.